-In the above example if the size of the RSA public key was more than 1024 bytes this function would not store anything in either "buffer" or "x" and simply return an error code.
-If the function succeeds it stores the length of the output back into "x" so that the calling application will know how many bytes used.
+In the above example if the size of the RSA public key was more than 1024 bytes this function would return an error code indicating a buffer overflow would have occurred.
+If the function succeeds it stores the length of the output back into "x" so that the calling application will know how many bytes were used.